ovh/docs/pages/bare_metal_cloud/virtual_private_servers/configuring-ip-aliasing/guide.en-asia.md

 ### Ubuntu (20.04 - 23.04) & Debian 12

 The configuration file for your Additional IP addresses is located in `/etc/netplan/`.
 In this example it is called "50-cloud-init.yaml".
 Before making changes, verify the actual file name in this folder.
-Each Additional IP address will need its own line within the file.

-You can configure your Additional IPs directly in the main configuration file, but for a more secure configuration, we strongly recommend that you create separate configuration files for Additional IPs and IPv6 addresses.
-This way, if you make a mistake, you can simply delete the file and start again.

 #### Step 1: Disable automatic network configuration